epfl-si/PhDAssess.ops/HOWTO.md

         ./phdsible --dev -t zeebe.quorum

-- Hooray !
-Be adverted it may take some times to allow the creation of new process (like 5min)
+- Hooray!
+Be adverted, it may take some time to allow the creation of new process (like 5 min)